-We have nothing to report in respect of the following matters in which the Co-operative and Community Benefit Societies Act 2014 require us to report to you if, in our opinion:
+We have nothing to report in respect of the following matters in relation to which the Co-operative and Community Benefit Societies Act 2014 requires us to report to you if, in our opinion:

-- the information contained in the Report of the Board is not consistent with the financial statements or with other information we noted during the course of the audit. - a satisfactory system of control over transactions has not been maintained; or - · the Association has not kept proper accounting records; or - the financial statements are not in agreement with the books of account; or - we have not received all the information and explanations we need for our audit.
+- a satisfactory system of control over transactions has not been maintained; or - the Association has not kept proper accounting records; or - the financial statements are not in agreement with the books of account; or - we have not received all the information and explanations we need for our audit.

-Responsibilities of Board
+Responsibilities of the Board

-As explained more fully in the Statement of Board of Directors' Responsibilities, the Board are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Board determine necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of the Board's responsibilities the Board is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Board determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board are responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Board is responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board either intends to liquidate the Association or to cease operations, or have no realistic alternative but to do so.